 Ever since I made Persian walnut cookies last year, I have been meaning to try some other Persian cookies.
 Of course, it has taken me almost a year but hey, it was worth the wait.

 These rice cookies are one of the most popular for Nowruz celebrations, where you'll also find other symbolic foods like kuku sabzi, Persian herb fritatta.
 (I have another savory recipe coming soon, so keep an eye out).
 You'll also find them at celebrations like weddings and birthdays.

 Most use rose water as the main or only flavoring, but others use cardamon.
 I used a bit of a mix of both, as I love what both bring flavor-wise.
 Then all seem to agree that you should leave the mixture for a good 6 hours in the fridge to firm up and let the flavors mingle.
 Then shape, decorate if you like, and bake.

 Plus, by donating through this event, some great sponsors (Dixie Crystals, Mediavine and OXO) have each agreed to match donations up to $3,000, which we're excited to say we have reached.
 But we can still raise more, so join us in helping this charity fight cancer in kids.
 Big thanks to Julie for organizing, and the sponsors for their donations, too.

 True, it's not a flavor for everyone - my younger son and various friends loved them, but my older son was not so sure.
 But I'd recommend trying them as they're so easy, there's a good chance you'll find a new favorite treat.

-- 4 1/2 tbsp vegetable oil
+- 4 ½ tablespoon vegetable oil

-- 1/2 cup confectioners sugar 60g
+- ½ cup confectioners sugar

 - 1 egg yolk

-- 1 tbsp rosewater
+- 1 tablespoon rosewater (see notes)

-- 1 cup rice flour 150g
+- 1 cup rice flour

-- 1/8 tsp cardamon powder
+- ⅛ teaspoon cardamon powder

-Whisk together the oil and confectioners sugar until well combined and glossy.
+- Whisk together the oil and confectioners sugar until well combined and glossy.
 Whisk in the egg yolk and the rosewater.

-Add the rice flour, about 1/2 cup at a time, and the cardamon and mix well.
+- Add the rice flour, about ½ cup at a time, and the cardamon and mix well.
 Use your hands as needed to press together.
 Cover and refrigerate for at least 6 hours, or overnight, to help the flavors to mingle.

-When ready to bake, preheat the oven to 350F/175C.
+- When ready to bake, preheat the oven to 350F/175C.
 Take small handfuls of the dough and press together into a slightly flattened ball.
 Place the cookies on a baking sheet (lined is probably better but they don't really stick so not too drastic).

-Lightly score the tops of the cookies in a cross shape either with the tip of a knife or the edge of a spoon to be more rounded.
+- Lightly score the tops of the cookies in a cross shape either with the tip of a knife or the edge of a spoon to be more rounded.
 Be careful not to cut in too far or the cookies will split wen you bake.

-Top with a little crushed pistachios or poppy seeds, if you like, then bake for approx 20 minutes until still not browned but they look more dry.
+- Top with a little crushed pistachios or poppy seeds, if you like, then bake for approx 20 minutes until still not browned but they look more dry.
 Allow to cool before moving.

 See all the #helpingcookies being shared today - enjoy some tastiness in a good causes!